cornerstone-consulting/INFIODocs/infio-docs.md

   - Ensure that INFIO EC2 instance IP address is authorized with SQL Server instance.

 - **Read-Only Access**:
-  - The SQL Server username must have read-only access with the `db_datareader` role on all databases, including system databases which is mandatory, to run the INFIO tool; otherwise, an error will occur.
+  - The SQL Server username must have read-only access only with the `db_datareader` role on all databases, including system databases which is mandatory, to run the INFIO tool; otherwise, an error will occur.
   - These permissions ensure the user can only retrieve data without making any modifications to the database.

 2. **Required Database Roles for INFIO tool**